Should they be included in your retirement portfolio?

 Whilst offering potentially advantageous tax advantages, both the VCT and the EIS are not investing in well-established companies and therefore carry a potentially higher risk than investing in blue-chip companies.

-How Anstee & Co can help you with financial planning.
+How Anstee & Co can help you.